A Guide to Lettings

 From the outset using a particular agents can be the difference between letting your property or not and equally important having a good tenant or not.
 Beware the agent that operates by mobile phone, he has no office and may be cheap but who do you contact if the phone is switched off?.
-Thompson & Partners offices are centrally located in prominent town centre locations offering a comprehensive service for tenant and landlord alike which will not disappear over night.
+Thompson & Partners office is centrally located in a prominent town centre locations offering a comprehensive service for tenant and landlord alike which will not disappear over night.

 Thompson & Partners Letting Information

-We are an established Estate and Letting Agency covering the Rawtenstall and Hyndburn districts through our town centre offices stretching from Rossendale to the edge of the Ribble Valley, where we offer a comprehensive and friendly service to all our clients.
+We are an established Estate and Letting Agency covering Hyndburn through our town centre office stretching from Rossendale to the edge of the Ribble Valley, where we offer a comprehensive and friendly service to all our clients.
 Our aim is to provide trouble free management so that you can feel confident that your property is being looked after in a professional manner and not have the stress of often associated with personal involvement.
 Our service includes: